“I didn’t lose my phone, I just couldn’t find it. I’ve got a very big bed.”

 Peas.
 An almost undecipherable huddle of ingredients which reward the digging….cubes of veal tongue slyly popped in, furikake dusted (the dry Japanese seasoning of dried fish, seaweed, seeds, other jazz), faintly orange flavoured calendula petal (also known as marigold, apparently), and salted lemon in the mix.
 There’s perhaps some dried fried onion in there too, reminding me of the Beefeater salad bar circa 1984 (in all the good ways) – a tumble of stuff, which somehow coalesces to deliver an impressive and satisfying dish.
 Liked it.

-Lamb saddle has been slicked with with black sesame butter (a wow, a woah, a yes), alongside pencil fillet (tender cut from underneath the saddle) which has enough honk to suggest it may be hogget, alongside a dinky wedge of belly with an outrageously flavoursome ribbon of fat.
+Lamb saddle has been slicked with black sesame butter (a wow, a woah, a yes), alongside pencil fillet (tender cut from underneath the saddle) which has enough honk to suggest it may be hogget, alongside a dinky wedge of belly with an outrageously flavoursome ribbon of fat.
 Slab of aubergine charred then baked with miso and scattered with sesame, pumpkin and sunflower seeds, an infernal riff on a Japanese nasu dengaku, cooked until the flesh is all silk and satin and ‘f**k me’ worthy.
 An Iron Maiden rabble rouser of a dish.

 “You know, I actually stayed in a motel once.”
 The chat ratcheting up.
 Smooth Operator.